zeyasar/Movie_App_Project_with_Firebase/README.md

 ## Notes

-- Assignments for code pieces will be sent to the developers' e-mail addresses.
+- You can add additional functionalities to your app.

 **<p align="center">&#9786; Happy Coding &#9997;</p>**